Infercidium/OC-P4_Parkingsystem/README.md

 To run the tests from maven, go to the folder that contains the pom.xml file and execute the below command.

 `mvn clean integration-test site`

+### Launch

+To launch the application from a command prompt, you must create a launcher with:

+`mvn package`

+Puis depuis le terminal de votre IDE ou depuis le répertoire Parking System :

+`java -jar target/parking-system-1.0-SNAPSHOT-jar-with-dependencies.jar`

+It is quite possible to start the program by omitting `target/` if the command prompt is located in the target directory of Parking System.